-Denote by $T_f\in (0,\infty)$ the final time of the combustion process.
-The balance of heat and mass transport in the porous medium is given by two convection-diffusion-like equations posed in $\Om_{\rm g}$ and a heat conduction equation in $\Om_{\rm s}$, viz.
+Denote by $t_f\in (0,\infty)$ the final observation time of the combustion process.
+The balance of heat and mass transport in the porous medium is described by two convection-diffusion-like equations posed in $\Om_{\rm g}$ and a heat conduction equation in $\Om_{\rm s}$, viz.

-The system \eqref{model1} is coupled at the gas-solid interphase according to the following flux balances:
+The system \eqref{model1} is coupled at the gas-solid interface via the following flux balances: